Double-T1/Double-T1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning
+- 🌱 I work as a Software Engineer
-web development
 - 📫 How to reach me:
 email: thisiswillchen@gmail.com